 Your community most likely has services to help the less fortunate, be it the homeless, the unemployed, or those struggling financially or economically.
 You can spend your summer vacation volunteering at your local food bank, a church food pantry, or a soup kitchen to help the less fortunate.
 You will feel a sense of accomplishment by giving to those in need.

 Interested in green activities and saving the environment?
-You can volunteer to participate in or host an event that helps the environment, such as a beach cleanup, a recycling drive or a litter pick up at a local park or community area.
+You can volunteer to participate in or host an event that helps the environment, such as a beach cleanup, a recycling drive, or a litter pick up at a local park or community area.

 If you plan on starting a career in environmentalism, this would be an amazing first step in gaining experience.
 EarthEasy also offers a list of charities and organizations to volunteer for more insight.

-Volunteering for a cause you are passionate about shows admissions officers how willing you are to invest your free time for a project that you are passionate about.
+Volunteering for a cause you are passionate about shows admissions officers how willing you are to invest your free time in a project that you are passionate about.
 You should always be committed to working.
 If possible, make sure you are the student who invested their time in one type of project rather than multiple services with no direct aim.

 Commitment is what makes the drive; if you have done work, paid or unpaid, for something you care about, like coaching a sports team or working in an animal shelter, it is much more impressive than volunteering for a famous organization that offers summer positions to fill out your community service requirement.
 Long-term diligence shows commitment and leadership.

-Still, have questions regarding community service hours?
+Still have questions regarding community service hours?
 Here are some general questions that give you a proper overview of volunteering.

 You can make a chart or spreadsheet to keep track of your hours.
 Your high school may also offer documents to fill out your volunteering information and turn it in when it is completed.